grpc/grpc-go/examples/features/profiling/README.md

 	})
 ```

-As an estimate, a typical unary RPC is expected consume ~2-3 KiB of data in
+As an estimate, a typical unary RPC is expected produce ~2-3 KiB of profiling
-memory.
-This may be useful in estimating how many RPCs worth of data you can
+data in memory.
+This may be useful in estimating how many RPCs worth of data
-afford depending on your memory capacity.
+you can afford depending on your memory capacity.
 For more complex RPCs such as
 streaming RPCs, each RPC will consume more data.
 The amount of memory consumed
 by profiling is mostly independent of the size of messages your application
 handles.

-##### The generated data is flat and has no flows/arrows.
+##### The generated visualization is flat and has no flows/arrows.
 How do I distinguish between different RPCs?

-Unfortunately, there isn't any way to enable this without some changes to the
+Unfortunately, there isn't any way to do this without some changes to the way
-way your application is compiled.
-This is because gRPC's profiling relies on
+your application is compiled.
+This is because gRPC's profiling relies on the
-the Goroutine ID to uniquely identify different components.
+Goroutine ID to uniquely identify different components.

 To enable this, first apply the following patch to your Go runtime installation
 directory: